-The post-holder will utilise research skills for clinical audit, and to inform service development within the remit of the post.
+The post-holder will utilise research skills for audit, policy and service development and other research within the remit of the post.

 The post-holder will work autonomously within professional guidelines and the overall framework of the service's policies and procedures.